-Name Source Notes Office of Cybersecurity and Communications (CS&C) U.S. Department of Homeland Security CS&C works to prevent or minimize disruptions to critical information infrastructure in order to protect the public, the economy, and government services.
-CS&C leads efforts to protect the federal ".gov" domain of civilian government networks and to collaborate with the private sector-the ".com" domain-to increase the security of critica networks Cyber Domain Security and Operations U.S. Department of Defense Links to press releases, fact sheets, speeches, announcements, and videos.
-U.S. Cyber-Consequences Unit U.S. Cyber-Consequences Unit (U.SCCU) U.SCCU, a nonprofit 501c(3) research institute, provides assessments of the strategic and economic consequences of possible cyber-attacks and cyber-assisted physical attacks.
-It also investigates the likelihood of such attacks and examines the cost-effectiveness of possible counter- measures.
+Name Source Notes President's National Security Telecommunications Advisory Committee (NSTAC) DHS NSTAC's goal is to develop recommendations to the President to assure vital telecommunications links through any event or crisis and to help the U.S. government maintain a reliable, secure, and resilient national communications posture.
+Office of Cybersecurity and Communications (CS&C) DHS CS&C works to prevent or minimize disruptions to critical information infrastructure in order to protect the public, the economy, and government services.
+CS&C leads efforts to protect the federal ".gov" domain of civilian government networks and to collaborate with the private sector-the ".com" domain-to increase the security of critical networks Cyber Domain Security and Operations U.S. Department of Defense Links to press releases, fact sheets, speeches, announcements, and videos.
+U.S. Cyber-Consequences Unit U.S. Cyber-Consequences Unit (U.SCCU) U.SCCU, a nonprofit 501c(3) research institute, provides assessments of the strategic and economic consequences of possible cyberattacks and cyber-assisted physical attacks.
+It also investigates the likelihood of such attacks and examines the cost-effectiveness of possible countermeasures.